 Grades are the pizza crust of law school.
 Some people will spend extra resources making the crust special – stuffed, thin, garlic.
 Some people will allocate too few resources and end up with too little crust altogether.
 But regardless of the quality of the crust, it is of little use standing

 How should you refer to people that you interact with professionally?
 Start with a formal salutation - especially for professors and administrators.

 Every week, I get information about CLE programs on technology in the legal profession.
 I also see plenty of bar journal articles and blog posts about lawyers using technology.
 But what I don't see are law schools making sure students head into the workforce with appropriate technology skills.
 This shouldn't be on-the-job

 This summer, I had the amazing opportunity to intern for the State of Connecticut’s Attorney General’s Office.
 One of the perks that comes with this opportunity, other than the endless learning opportunities and seminars, is the prison tour.
-Throughout the course of the internship, we as interns have had the ability
+Throughout the course of the internship, we

 I graduated from University at Buffalo in 2003.
 It seems like both forever ago and also like a blink of an eye.
 I’ve learned a lot over the past 13 years and I have battle scars to prove it.
 However, many of those scars were unnecessary and could’ve been avoided

 I decided to go to law school when I was 34 years old.
 At the time, I was working in the Insurance Industry and loved what I did.
 I was working as an adjuster doing personal injury claims under our Florida PIP statute and also worked in our pre-litigation company

 The first year of law school is a difficult place to find yourself.
 It’s fast paced.
 It’s competitive.
 It’s tiring.
 It’s frustrating.
 And if you’re not careful, it’s easy to burn out and forget the reason you even wanted to be a lawyer in the first place.
 But through all of